tardate/blog.tardate.com/_posts/2026-03-09-ai-data-trap.md

 Wait, no!
 It was [water crises and interstate conflict](https://www.weforum.org/stories/2015/01/top-10-global-risks-2015/).

-Has AI helped solve problems?
+Has AI helped solve those problems?
 Well, no...

-## But Can AI Code?
+## But At Least AI Can Code

 Hmm, AI [still falls short](https://news.ycombinator.com/item?id=42336553) at just generating code.